 You can find your local court here.

 What do I do if I do not qualify for protection as a victim of domestic violence but I still need protection from someone?
 If you do not qualify for protection as a victim of domestic violence but need protection from someone (including a stranger, an acquaintance, or another person not covered under a domestic violence order of protection), you might qualify for some other type of order.
 Contact VictimConnect at (855) 484-2846 or a lawyer for more information.
 You can find a lawyer using the Arkansas Bar’s website.
-If you cannot afford a lawyer, contact Arkansas Legal Services.
+If you cannot afford a lawyer, contact Arkansas Law Help.

 How can the court help protect you?